toeverything/blocksuite/packages/docs/introduction.md

 This is demonstrated in two ways:

 - The block tree in BlockSuite provides a subscription-based API, allowing it to be used as a state store with different frontend frameworks.
 This provides a development experience similar to using popular state management libraries.
-- The `AffineEditor`, included with BlockSuite, uses [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to build its foundational block components.
-This means that not only can any frontend framework be used to develop blocks within AFFiNE, but the `AffineEditor` can also be embedded as a standardized web component in any framework.
+- The AFFiNE Editor, included with BlockSuite, uses [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to build its foundational block components.
+This means that not only can any frontend framework be used to develop blocks within AFFiNE, but the editor can also be embedded as a standardized web component in any framework.

 However, the rendering capabilities in BlockSuite are not limited to the DOM.
 For example, to support the whiteboard feature in AFFiNE, BlockSuite has implemented the _Phasor_ rendering library.
 This library enables the rendering of the CRDT model onto a canvas and allows it to share historical state with the main document.